brianthomaslewis/citibikes_predictor/README.md

 This app will enable long-time residents as well as short-term tourists the ability to make more reliable plans that involve a Citi Bike.
 This app should allow the user to decrease their risk of making a plan to use a Citi Bike and arrive at a station only to find no bicycles available.
 This will enable a more pleasant tourist experience in sightseeing around the city, and a more pleasant commuter experience for residents using Citi Bikes to get to and from work.

-Data source: [NYC Citi Bike Trips](https://console.cloud.google.com/marketplace/product/city-of-new-york/nyc-citi-bike) (2013-2020), publicly hosted by Google BigQuery
+Citi Bike Stations Data source: [NYC Citi Bike Stations](https://console.cloud.google.com/marketplace/product/city-of-new-york/nyc-citi-bike), publicly hosted by Google BigQuery

+Citi Bike Trips Data source: [NYC Citi Bike Trips](https://s3.amazonaws.com/tripdata/index.html) (2013-2021)

 ### Success Criteria